psudo-dev/frontend-mentor_-_fylo-data-storage-component/README.md

 - View the optimal layout for the section depending on their device's screen size

 Want some support on the challenge?
 [Join the Frontend Mentor community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

+## Commentary

+I still had to rely a bit on trial and error to get the layout right, I implemented the mobile first approach since this seems to be the standard nowadays, but I still think it's a bit counter intuitive most of the times.

+I added some hover feats and the progress bar to make it more interactive while also giving some visual cues to the user.
+Overall, I think it turned out better than I expected, but I know I can do better, so I'll keep practicing and improving my skills.

 ## Built Using